 Stinney was accused of murdering the girls while they picked wildflowers.

-Stinney’s family fled their home.
+The Stinney family had to leave their home.
 His brother, Charles, said in a statement they never came forward because they were terrified.

 McKenzie and Burgess, along with lawyer Ray Chandler, filed a motion for a new trial on October 25, 2013.